Finding ways to incorporate tikanga Māori into his architectural designs has been a way for Jahmayne to combine two things that are important to him.

 Jahmayne says studying architecture has at times pushed him to his limits academically, but support from the University has helped him get through.

 “I’ve put in some crazy hours and the workload is tough, but I’ve felt very supported through the whole process,” he says.
-“Victoria has some amazing programmes, including Te Rōpū Āwhina, which is a student mentoring programme for Māori and Pasifika students studying sciences, engineering, architecture and design.
+“The University has some amazing programmes, including Te Rōpū Āwhina, which is a student mentoring programme for Māori and Pasifika students studying sciences, engineering, architecture and design.
 I was mentored in my first year, and am now a mentor to younger students, which is really rewarding.”

 A big priority for Jahmayne when he moved to Wellington to study was finding a home away from home.